Changi Hospital: History

 In 2006, the SLA put up the entire site for commercial-based leasing.
 The tender put up was won by Bestway Properties, which proposed to build a luxurious spa-resort in the old hospital by the first half of 2008.
-The project fell through and was never commenced (partly due to financial difficulties during the recession at that period of time) and the site was returned to the SLA in 2010, which has since fenced up the entire compound and installed security-cameras and motion-sensors in multiple locations in and around the abandoned hospital to replace the security personnel needed to guard the area (even so, a few, mainly teens and the general youth, still attempt to sneak inside the hospital despite the risk of being arrested).
-Prosegur is the security company charged by SLA to protect Changi Hospital, which continues to remain abandoned to this day.
+The project fell through and was never commenced (partly due to financial difficulties during the recession at that period of time) and the site was returned to the SLA in 2010, which has since fenced up the entire compound and installed security-cameras and motion-sensors in multiple locations in and around the abandoned hospital to replace the security personnel needed to guard the area.

-Universal Studios Singapore (USS) has built a small replica of the ex-Changi Hospital in its theme-park to raise awareness of the famous haunted building, which becomes popular amongst visitors especially during the Halloween period.
+Universal Studios Singapore (USS) has built a small replica of the former hospital in its theme-park to raise awareness of the haunted building, which becomes popular amongst visitors especially during the Halloween period.
 Since its abandonment, many horror stories and paranormal tales have emerged from the place, ranging from tales of an alleged nurse roaming the compound to poltergeists haunting the old hospital.
 However, there is almost no substantial proof to back these up, aside from several photos or videos taken outside or within the abandoned hospital.

-On 3 November 2021, there is a proposal to transform the Old Changi Hospital into a stargazing observatory and aviation viewing deck has won a competition aimed at revamping the Changi Point area.
+On 3 November 2021, a proposal to transform the Old Changi Hospital into a stargazing observatory and aviation viewing deck won a competition aimed at revamping the Changi Point area.
 It was named Ascending to the Sky and placed first in the open category in a contest for ideas to repurpose the old hospital.
 The competition was organised by the Singapore Land Authority (SLA) and Urban Redevelopment Authority (URA).